 Worried about the cost of college?
 We know it’s expensive.
 By starting your degree at AWC, you’ve already lowered the cost of your degree.
 Further decrease your student loans by applying for scholarships.
-It is strongly suggested that you create a new email account for scholarships only.
 You may also need to submit the following information with your scholarship applications:

 - Personal statement (essay)